HomePage Path

 SK 221-688 Derbyshire England

-Bakewell CastleBakewell Castle is a 12th century earthwork motte and bailey fortress, which was possibly founded during the Anarchy, in the reign of King Stephen.
-The motte has a shallow depression in the top and is partly encased by a ditch, which divides it from its large square bailey.
-Excavations between 1969 and 1971, found that the castle had intermittent occupation.
+Bakewell CastleBakewell Castle is a 12th century earthwork motte and bailey fortress, possibly founded during the Anarchy, in the reign of King Stephen.
+The motte has a shallow depression in the top and is partly encased by a ditch, which divides it from its large bailey.
+With a rubble rampart of an earlier but undetermined date, the probably square bailey maybe a small thengal burh.
+Excavations between 1969 and 1971, found only intermittent occupation of the castle.
 2 miles south is Haddon Hall and 8 miles south-west is Pilsbury Castle.

 Street Map